 Best Shore Fishing in Northern Minnesota

 No matter where you’re from in Minnesota, you’ll likely make the journey to Lake Vermilion if you’re an angler.
 Few other lakes are as famous or as fruitful for fishing purposes as Lake Vermilion.
 The lake has 290 miles of shoreline and hundreds of islands to boat out to and fish from.
 While the lake is massive, it’s relatively shallow and one of the best fishing lakes in the country.
 It’s best known for its enormous walleye, northern pike, and muskie and contains perch, sunfish, bass, and crappie.
-The lake, combined with the islands, total over 1,000 miles of shoreline just waiting to be fished.
+The lake, combined with the islands, totals over 1,000 miles of shoreline just waiting to be fished.

 Lake Bemidji is located in Bemidji, Minnesota, and is one of the top year-round fishing lakes in the state.
 It has over 15 miles of shoreline, and shore fishing is especially fruitful within the state park portion of the lake and at the many resorts that dot its coast.
 Bemidji is a Mississippi River fish hatchery and offers opportunities to catch walleye, bass, crappie, muskie, pike, sunfish, and perch.
 Diamond Lake Park is another excellent shore fishing option on Lake Bemidji.